 In general, you can count on warm temperatures and beautiful sunny days if you visit in late July, August, or early September.
 June and early July will also inevitably have some gorgeous days, but good luck predicting when they will be.

-You’ll fit right in, sauntering through the farmers market in a flowy sundress or skirt and flat strappy sandals.
-Bring a few pairs of short shorts to show off your legs and pair them with some loose layered tank tops for contrast.
+You’ll fit right in sauntering through the farmers market in a flowy sundress or skirt and flat strappy sandals.
+Add a few pairs of short shorts to your Seattle packing list to show off your legs and pair them with some loose layered tank tops for contrast.
 You may need a light cardigan in the evening.

 Another versatile item that doesn’t take up much room is a light silk scarf that can be worn in your hair, act as a belt, or be worn around your neck, depending on the rest of your ensemble.

 If you visit in the early part of the season, add a jacket with a hood and maybe another cardigan.
 You can usually get away with layering and still stay warm and dry if bad weather hits.